At the very end of 2020, Liz Steel launched a brand new course to her learning platform, Sketching Now.

 We shall start off with some street furniture, followed by decorative architectural features and finally finishing off with a full building.
-You will get to see my full process for creating these sketches in realtime along with bonus lessons on alternative methods to experiment with and much more.
+You will get to see my full process for creating these sketches in real time along with bonus lessons on alternative methods to experiment with and much more.

 I am extremely excited to present this to you and I am working my bottom off to get it out into the world sooner rather than later, so watch this space.

-If you are super keen to know the second the course is released then please populate the little box below with your precious email address which I will store lovingly and respectfully until the moment I need to utilise it … you may even get a special discount for being super cool and wanting to join the sketchy adventure…
+If you are super keen to know the second the course is released then please populate the little box below with your precious email address which I will store lovingly and respectfully until the moment I need to utilize it … you may even get a special discount for being super cool and wanting to join the sketchy adventure…

 Keep in touch!